 Lead Pipe Replacement in Arlington and DFW Area

-Our licensed plumbing team recognizes the importance of replacing old lead pipes because these can lead to lead leakage into your cooking, bathing, and even drinking water.
-With lead pipes, the toxins within lead are absorbed into your body through different ways.
+Our licensed plumbing team recognizes the importance of lead service line replacement because it can cause leakage to your cooking, bathing, and drinking water.
+With lead pipes, the toxins within lead can be absorbed into your body through different ways.
 These toxins can cause you to experience many different health problems and symptoms.

 Here are some common side effects of (unintentionally) consuming lead:

 - Abdominal pain

 - Kidney disease